 The pursuit of happiness by each person is best achieved when the State creates conditions of stability and vanishes into the background.

 Was demonetisation a good policy decision?
 Why did the BJP government take such a drastic decision without having a broad base consultation?
-Why there was no consultation from the public before taking this decision?
+Why there was no deliberation with the public before taking this decision?
 Did it make any impact on curbing black money in the country?
 What were the consequences of this decision?
 How it has impacted the common people in the country?
 This book will help you to make sense of these questions if not find the right answers.

 India i.e. Bharat: A Union of States